digitalcredentials/dcc-members-oidf/README.md

 ##### Sample data

 All values are strings (TEXT).

 See `./schema.sql` for the columns which are used in each table (issuers and registry info) and `./testdata.sql` for sample data.

-If you need to fill a database from scratch, you can use all of the values from `aws dynamodb batch-write-item --request-items file://testdata.json` or fill them by hand by reading them off from `./schema.sql`.
+To populate your AWS dynammo dbs with test data, first convert the testdata.sql to the dynamo format:

+python ./convert.py

+and then use the aws cli to send it up to your dynamo tables on AWS:

+aws dynamodb batch-write-item --request-items file://testdata.json

+NOTE: the commands in testdata.json file only create data for the test instances of the dynamo tables on AWS, not for production.

+You can alternatively add data manually through the dynamo ui on AWS, using the data in `./schema.sql` or your own.

 ### Updating code on an existing registry instance: